AxelKrypton/Monte-Carlo-Cpp-analysis-tools/README.md

 *  `lqcdReweighting` to reweight Monte Carlo observables and/or their moments.

 Every executable accepts command line options and you can get some documentation running the executables with the `-h` or `--help` option.

+## Working on the repository

+If you plan to extend or improve some functionality of this codebase, it would be really appreciated if you follow [the provided guidelines](CONTRIBUTING.md).
+This will make future work easier for every developer.